JACKSON TWP — He never saw it coming. He never even knew he was a viable candidate.

 “I told him the 'team' attitude that young man will carry with him through life will benefit him way more than any gold medal hanging around his neck.”

 Blackwell was an eight-time WPIAL medalist as a swimmer at Riverview High School.
-He won a district title in the individual medley and went on to swim at Washington & Jefferson College.
+He won a district title in the individual medley and swam at Washington & Jefferson College.

 “I had some great coaches when I swam,” he said.
 “When I worked as a lifeguard, I gave some swim lessons, taught some private lessons.